eclipse-cdt-cloud/theia-trace-extension/doc/adr/0013-flame-graph-support.md

 #### Actions

-The Flame Graph in Trace Comapass has built in statisics, that allows to navigate to the time range of the minimum or maximum duration in the trace.
+The Flame Graph in Trace Compass has built in statistics, that allows to navigate to the time range of the minimum or maximum duration in the trace.
 For solution one, the statistics are shown as part of the segment tooltip which is queried on demand.
 The min/max time range has to be encoded in the tooltip and the UI needs to be able to understand that this is an action.
 For that we need to define a action indicator (e.g. prefix #ACTION or similar).

 For the data tree solution, the statistics could be provided as tooltip on the row as well.
-For that a new tooltip endpoint endpoint for data trees is required.
+For that a new tooltip endpoint for data trees is required.
 The action design would be the same as in solution 1.

 ## Decision